 The financial services sector has endured a torrid time in the past 18 months.
-For most companies it’s been a tough job just trying to survive and they way is littered with casualties.
+For most companies, it’s been a tough job just trying to survive and the way is littered with casualties.
 There are however reasons for optimism and even talk of improving trading conditions in recent weeks.

-Quote your company name in the message, so people know who the sms is from!
+1. Quote your company name in the message, so people know who the SMS is from!

-Include a text opt out in your text (e.g to stop further messages, reply STOP to this text) There is more information on Text Marketer’s opt out system later in this guide.
+3. Include a text opt out in your text (e.g to stop further messages, reply STOP to this text) – there is more information on Text Marketer’s opt out system later in this guide.

-You are only allowed to send sms messages on the same broad subject as your original communications.
+4. You are only allowed to send SMS messages on the same broad subject as your original communications.
 In other words, if someone rang for a loan quote, you can’t then send them a promotional text about a used car for sale!

 More information is available on the Information Commissioner’s Office website.